karlrees/docker_bedrockserver/README.md

 ```

 2. Setup a mcdata folder.
 See steps 2-3 of the "New world with externally mounted data" instructions.
-3. Copy the "example.env" to ".env".
+3. Run setup.sh

 ```
-cp example.env .env
+./setup.sh
 ```
+This copies the example .env file and docker-compose.yml file to their expected locations.

 4. Edit the .env file as needed.
 You will probably need to at least: